-b) measures and policies by each State in respect of its foreign relations, including actions within international organisations, and its domestic measures and policies that can contribute to the fulfilment of economic, social and cultural rights extraterritorially.

-30. Coordination and allocation of responsibilities

-States should coordinate with each other, including in the allocation of responsibilities, in order to cooperate effectively in the universal fulfilment of economic, social and cultural rights.
+- a) elaboration, interpretation, application and regular review of multilateral and bilateral agreements as well as international standards; - b) measures and policies by each State in respect of its foreign relations, including actions within international organizations, and its domestic measures and policies that can contribute to the fulfilment of economic, social and cultural rights extraterritorially.
+30. Coordination and allocation of responsibilities States should coordinate with each other, including in the allocation of responsibilities, in order to cooperate effectively in the universal fulfilment of economic, social and cultural rights.
 The lack of such coordination does not exonerate a State from giving effect to its separate extraterritorial obligations.

-31. Capacity and resources

-A State has the obligation to fulfil economic, social and cultural rights in its territory to the maximum of its ability.
+31. Capacity and resources A State has the obligation to fulfil economic, social and cultural rights in its territory to the maximum of its ability.
 Each State must separately and, where necessary, jointly contribute to the fulfilment of economic, social and cultural rights extraterritorially, commensurate with, inter alia, its economic, technical and technological capacities, available resources, and influence in international decision-making processes.
 States must cooperate to mobilize the maximum of available resources for the universal fulfilment of economic, social and cultural rights.

-32. Principles and priorities in cooperation

-In fulfilling economic, social and cultural rights extraterritorially, States must:
+32. Principles and priorities in cooperation In fulfilling economic, social and cultural rights extraterritorially, States must: